Axiom Geomatics logo

 Blanket Registration

-The third way, used almost exclusively on rural properties with gas cooperatives, is known as a blanket registration.
-With a blanket registration the entire parcel is subject to the right of way, and the rights allow access to the entire property regardless of the utilities location.
+The third way is used almost exclusively on rural properties with gas cooperatives and is known as a blanket registration.
+With a blanket registration, the entire parcel is subject to the right-of-way, and the rights allow access to the whole property regardless of the utility's location.

 URW Description on Title